ARCTraining/data-vis/docs/02-first-plot.md

 import numpy
 ```

-When we use a *function* from one of these libraries, we need to prefix it with the module name, for example `numpy.loadtxt()`.
+When we use a *function* from one of these libraries, we need to prefix it with the module name, for example `matplotlib.pyplot.plot()`.
 In this course, we will be using some common shortened names/aliases for libraries, that saves us typing out the full name every time we use them.
 You can replace the above code snippet with this:

 ```{python}